Superbiouss/Remote-Commander/README.md

     }
     ```

-#### 4. Run the Helper Program
+#### 3. Run the Helper Program

 Now it's time to start the server!

+1. Open your computer's command line tool:
+    *   **Windows:** Press the Windows key, type `cmd`, and press Enter.
+    *   **Mac:** Open Launchpad or Spotlight search, type `Terminal`, and press Enter.
-1. In the same terminal you used before, navigate to the folder where you saved the file.
+2. In the terminal, navigate to the folder where you saved the file.
 For example, if it's on your Desktop, you can type `cd Desktop` and press Enter.
-2. Run the server by typing this command and pressing Enter:
+3. Run the server by typing this command and pressing Enter:
     ```bash
     python local_server.py
     ```
+4. The first time you run this, it will automatically download and install the tools it needs.
-3. Success!
+5. Success!
 Your terminal will now show a big **QR code**.
 Keep this window open.

 ### Part 2: On Your Phone